RNCDev/waypoint-coop/docs/0_PHASE_1_REQUIREMENTS.md

 ### 1. General Partner (The Publisher)
 *   **Smart Paste:** As a GP, I want to copy a table from Excel and paste it into the "Composer" so that it is instantly converted to a JSON payload without manual coding.
-*   **Publish to Network:** As a GP, I want to define the "Envelope" (Asset ID, optional Period, Data Type) and cryptographically sign the packet to publish it to the network.
+*   **Publish to Network:** As a Publisher, I want to define the "Envelope" (Publisher ID, Asset Owner ID, Asset ID) and cryptographically sign the packet with a strict UTC timestamp.
+(Note: Data Type and Period are flexible metadata, not core routing constraints).
 *   **Correction (Append-Only):** As a GP, I want to issue a correction for a previously sent packet, creating a new version (v2) while preserving the original (v1) for the audit trail.
-*   **Delegation Approval:** As a GP, I want to approve or reject an LP's request to delegate access to a third party (e.g., Auditor), ensuring I maintain control over who sees my data.
+*   **Delegation Approval:** As an Asset Owner (GP), I want to approve or reject an LP's request to delegate access to a third party (e.g., Analytics Agent, Auditor), ensuring I maintain control over who sees my data.

 ### 2. Limited Partner (The Subscriber)
-*   **The Ledger:** As an LP, I want a chronological feed of all data events, viewing incoming packets as a line-item ledger rather than a folder tree.
+*   **The Ledger:** As an LP (or my delegated Analytics Agent), I want a chronological feed of all data events.
 *   **Data View:** As an LP, I want to click a ledger item to view the structured JSON data in a human-readable table format.
 *   **Notification Config:** As an LP, I want to configure alerts (Email, Webhook, SMS) based on data type (e.g., "Alert me for Capital Calls, digest for Quarterly Reports").
 *   **Provenance Check:** As an LP, I want to see the cryptographic signature and timestamp for every data packet to verify it hasn't been tampered with.